scs-ben/pygone/README.md

 This will produce an executable in `bin`

 In `prepare.sh` need to set `NUMBER_OF_LINES` to the length of the binary (around 24 lines).
-The file needs to have a blank line added at the end to work proplery.
+The file needs to have a blank line added at the end to work properly.

 This file needs to be further shrunk by running `bin/prepare.sh`